 The Foundation follows the guidance in ASC 740 on accounting for uncertainty in income taxes.
 For all tax positions taken by the Foundation, management believes it is clear that the likelihood is greater than 50 percent that the full amount of the tax positions taken will be ultimately realized.
-With few exceptions, the Foundation is no longer subject to U.S. federal tax examinations by tax authorities for years before 2011.
-The Foundation incurred no interest or penalties during the year ended June 30, 2014.
+The Foundation incurred no interest or penalties during the year ended June 30, 2015.